 In 2021, SSAR conducted a membership diversity survey.
 Here are links to the full report and a shortened version:

-- Adding candidate diversity statements to the ballot for 2020 officer elections
+- Adding candidate diversity statements to the ballot for 2020 officer elections, and requiring diversity statements for subsequent elections

 - Issuing an official statement committing to equity, diversity, and inclusion as foundational and pervasive principles in all Society matters [link to statement]